ODIM-Project/ODIM/docs/README.md

 # Logging information

+Logs can be in syslog format or in JSON format.
+Set the `logFormat` parameter in your `kube_deploy_nodes.yaml` configuration file to `syslog` or `json` as required.
+Samples for both format are given in *Application logs* section.

 ## Audit logs

 Audit logs provide information on each API and are stored in the `api.log` file in `odimra` logs.